y-aizawa/pyCSV/README.md

 Wanna edit Big CSV data by Python in the same way on Excel.

-Handle the CSV data as 2x2 matrix and use the integer starts from 1 (not 0) when I specify the number of row and column.
+Handle the CSV data as n x m matrix ( two-dimensional array ) and use the integer starts from 1 (not 0) when I specify the number of row and column.

 e.g.) Wanna say "Delete the 1st row" instead of saying "del list[0]".